Project

 3 drag and drop a file folder mu

-#3 Updated by John Lindgren about 10 years ago
+#3 Updated by John Lindgren over 10 years ago

 So the crash occurs when you play a particular file?
 Can you attach that file to the bug report?

-#5 Updated by John Lindgren about 10 years ago
+#5 Updated by John Lindgren over 10 years ago

 Please attach the file you are trying to play to the bug report.

-#6 Updated by Carlo Bramini about 10 years ago
+#6 Updated by Carlo Bramini over 10 years ago

 On Windows, I verified that the player has two issues when some non latin characters (like cyrillic) are used with local files: